MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-microsoft-365-apps-updates-configuration-manager.md

 - In the Configuration Manager console, go to **Administration** > **Overview** > **Client Settings**.
 - Open the client settings, choose **Software Updates** and select **Yes** for the **Enable management of the Office 365 Client Agent** setting.

-For more information, see [client policy](/mem/configmgr/core/clients/deploy/about-client-settings).
+For more information, see [About client settings in Configuration Manager](/mem/configmgr/core/clients/deploy/about-client-settings).

 ### Method 2: Use Group Policy to enable updates from Configuration Manager